kubevirt/user-guide/docs/network/interfaces_and_networks.md

     }'
 ```

-With following definition, the VMI will be connected to the default pod
+With following definition, the VM will be connected to the default pod
 network and to the secondary bridge network, referencing the `NetworkAttachmentDefinition`
 shown above(in the same namespace)